odoo/documentation/content/developer/reference/upgrade.rst

 During an upgrade, standard fields can be renamed or moved, in which cases any custom field that has a reference to them must be adapted to the new version of Odoo.
 To do so, we recommend looking at the properties of the field in the current version of Odoo, and match them with the properties of the fields in the new version of Odoo to find the new name of the field.

 .. example::
-    In Odoo 12 and before, the model `account.invoice` had a field named `refund_invoice_id` (`source code <https://github.com/odoo/odoo/blob/f7431b180834a73fe8d3aed290c275cc6f8dfa31/addons/account/models/account_invoice.py#L273>`) which cannot is absent on the model `account.move` after Odoo 13.
+    In Odoo 12 and before, the model `account.invoice` had a field named `refund_invoice_id` (`source code <https://github.com/odoo/odoo/blob/f7431b180834a73fe8d3aed290c275cc6f8dfa31/addons/account/models/account_invoice.py#L273>`_) which is absent on the model `account.move` after Odoo 13.
 This field was actually renamed to `reversed_entry_id` during the upgrade process.
-It is possible to find this information by searching for another Many2one field in `account.move` that is related to `account.move` in the upgraded version of Odoo.
+It is possible to find this information by searching for another Many2one field in `account.move` that is related to `account.move` in the upgraded version of Odoo, for example in `Odoo 16 <https://github.com/odoo/odoo/blob/a0c1e2aa602ae46598a350ea6ae8d8b4a0c1c823/addons/account/models/account_move.py#L453>_`.

 .. important::
     When changing the name of fields in the code, their data stored in a PSQL column must be moved with :ref:`migration scripts <reference/upgrade/migration-scripts>` to the new column.
 Furthermore, fields can also be referenced in other parts of the database such as automated actions, views, reports, etc ... which can be stored in the database independently from the code that also needs to be moved.